OliviaEllulStevens/MMNPreprocessing/README.md

 All Scripts contain notations of useful syntax and methodology, for my own learning.
 I have found this experience very useful for future work with preprocessing pipelines!

 > [!NOTE]
 > No data is included, as this was just adapted as evidence of my learning!
-All scripts were made by [LuckLab](https://github.com/lucklab/ERP_CORE), I have only made adaptations for learning and pipeline validation.
+All scripts were made by [LuckLab](https://github.com/lucklab/ERP_CORE).
+This work is licensed by the original creators under a [Creative Commons Attribution 4.0 License](http://creativecommons.org/licenses/by/4.0/).